 General O.P.
-Weyland, Commander of the Tactical Air Command for the United States Air Force, gave the address reinstating the 354th at Myrtle Beach Air Force Base.
-(Photo courtesy of U.S. Airforce)
+Weyland, Commander of the Tactical Air Command for the United States Air Force, gave the address reinstating the 354th at Myrtle Beach Air Force Base. — Photo U.S. Air Force

 by Melissa LaScaleia